 Some Expert Advice…

-My thirty nine years of expertise with these cars is at your service.
+My forty years of expertise with these cars is at your service.
 I have probably encountered just the problem that is driving you crazy.
 Give me a call ( 9 am – 9pm PST) and we will discuss it over the phone.
 As always, tech advice is FREE (up to a certain point).

-Working on these cars is easier if you have the technical manuals and service books.
+When working on these cars you MUST have the technical manuals and service books.
 They are available from this website or the parts suppliers listed in the ‘Recommended Vendors“‘ link here.